Alpha Portland Cement Company

-Alpha Portland Cement Company is a former cement manufacturing plant in Ironton, Ohio.
-Abandoned for decades, the complex was demolished in 2010.
+Alpha Portland Cement Company is a former cement manufacturing plant in Ironton, Ohio and was demolished circa 2010.

-The finished cement at the storage plants was carried by screw conveyors and bucket elevators from the finish mill to the stockhouse for storing.
-When it was ready to ship to customers, the cement was drawn from the bottom of the silos into screw conveyors, carrying the cement to bucket elevators which elevated the cement to screens above the packing bins.
-Each packing bin held approximately 350 barrels of cement.
-The screens contained perforated housings to catch spray material or heavy lumps of cement from going to the packers.
-From there, the fine cement was carried via belt conveyors to hand trucks for busing into waiting railroad cars.
+After being quarried and processed, the cement from the finishing mill was ferried by screw conveyors and bucket elevators to the stockhouse for storage.
+When it was ready to ship to customers, the cement was drawn from the bottom of the silos into conveyors, where it was elevated via buckets to varying screens above the packing bins.
+The filters contained perforated housings to catch spray material or heavy lumps of cement.
+Each packing bin held 350 barrels of fine cement.
+The material was then carried via belt conveyors to hand trucks for busing into railroad cars.